netphar/rnaseq_dnb/README.md

-checking out dynamic network biomarkers
+checking out dynamic network biomarkers on timeseries CML data in mice

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].